-Councillors are free to approach any member of Leadership Group to provide them with such information, explanation and advice (about the relevant service area's functions) as they may reasonably need in order to assist them in discharging their role as Councillors.
-This can range from a request for general information about some aspect of a Service's activities to a request for specific information on behalf of a resident/business.
+Councillors are free to approach any Head of Service to provide them with such information, explanation and advice (about the relevant service area's functions) as they may reasonably need in order to assist them in discharging their role as Councillors.
+This can range from a request for general information about some aspect of a service's activities to a request for specific information on behalf of a resident/business.
 Such approaches should normally be directed to the Head of Service, Team Manager or Strategic Director concerned.